A toe sprain is caused by trauma from things like:

-- Stopping suddenly when running, causing a toe to jam into the end of your shoe
+- Stopping quickly when running, causing a toe to jam into the end of the shoe

-- Landing awkwardly from a jump, causing a toe to jam into the end of your shoe
+- Landing awkwardly from a jump, causing a toe to jam into the end of the shoe

 - MRI scan